Mix together all the ingredients except for the coarse salt to form a dough.

 Place the dough pieces on the parchment paper and spritz the top of the dough with water.
 Grind or sprinkle salt on to the pieces.
 We like ours pretty salty.

-Place the trays in the oven and cook for 10-12 minutes, swapping and rotating the trays at the halfway point to get even baking.
-You may need to flip the crackers over halfway as well.
+Place the trays in the oven and cook for 12 minutes, swapping and rotating the trays at the halfway point to get even baking.

 While this batch is baking, start the next batch.